miyurud/jasminegraph/README.md

 - cppkafka (https://github.com/mfontanini/cppkafka)
     - Install librdkafka - Follow the Readme in (https://github.com/edenhill/librdkafka)
     - Install boost library - use 'sudo apt-get install libboost-all-dev'
+    - Follow the guidelines in (https://github.com/mfontanini/cppkafka#compiling)
+    - When doing the above step for `cmake <OPTIONS> ..` use of `cmake ..` should be sufficient enough
     - Once cppkafka is built install it by running 'sudo make install' from the build directory
 - Xerces-c-3.2.2 (https://xerces.apache.org/xerces-c/)
     - Intallation guide is available at http://xerces.apache.org/xerces-c/build-3.html